 - Turn off your heating system and let the radiators cool down.

 - Open the lockshield valve fully by turning it counter clockwise.

 - Turn on your heating system and let the radiators warm up.

 - Using a digital thermometer, measure the temperature of the pipe connected to the lockshield valve and the pipe connected to the TRV or manual valve.

-- Slowly close the lockshield valve by turning it clockwise until the temperature difference between the two pipes is approximately 12°C (54°F).
-This indicates that the radiator is balanced.
+- Slowly close the lockshield valve by turning it clockwise until the temperature difference between the two pipes is about 12°C. This indicates that the radiator is balanced.